Updated: March 12, 2025

 • The degree of militarization.

-Low crime rates
+Safety and low crime rates

 According to Numbeo, Portugal has one of the lowest rates of violent crime in Europe, and Lisbon is amongst the safest cities in the European Union.

 Alongside this, the autonomous Portuguese islands of Madeira and the Azores, in particular, experience meager crime rates.
 For example, in Madeira, news items have sometimes been regarded as slightly comical as crime-worthy items are somewhat lacking.
-In one case, a man tried to enter a hospital on the island accompanied by a swan, creating some puzzlement, given the island’s lack of swans.
+In one case, a man tried to enter a private hospital on the island accompanied by a swan, creating some puzzlement, given the island’s lack of swans.

 Although there are small amounts of theft, particularly in the major cities, Portugal is a very safe country.
 If you exercise caution and use common sense, you should not have many problems.